abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/olimex-stm32-p407/index.md

 NOTES:

+1.

-1.    - See build recommendations and instructions for combining the .hex
+    See build recommendations and instructions for combining the .hex

-        files under the section entitled "Protected Mode Build" above.
+    :   files under the section entitled \"Protected Mode Build\" above.

+2.

-2.    - Unlike other versions of apps/examples/module configurations,
+    Unlike other versions of apps/examples/module configurations, the test

-        the test
-        ELF modules are not provided internally on a ROMFS or CROMFS file system.
+    :   ELF modules are not provided internally on a ROMFS or CROMFS file system.
 This is due to the fact that those file systems are built in user space and there is no mechanism in the build system to easily get them into the kernel space.

         Instead, the module(s) must be copied to a USB FLASH drive from your host PC.
 The module(s) can be found at apps/examples/module/driver/fsroot.
 All of those file(s) should
         be copied to the USB FLASH drive.
 Like the kelf configuration, the logic in apps/example/module will wait on power up until the USB FLASH drive has been inserted and initialized.

         STATUS: 2018-08-07: After some struggle, the configuration appears to be working correctly.